w3f-community/asylum-item-nft/docs/example.md

 }
 ```

-We suppose that our game supports the "M16: Helloween edition" template.
+We suppose that our game supports the "Old sword" template.
 Call `add_template_support` to save this association onchain.

 ### Update template

 Ooops, src for our interpretation is unavailable now - resource is lost.
 We need to change it.
 To do this, we will submit a template change proposal.
-Call `submit_template_change_proposal":
+Call `submit_template_change_proposal`:

 ```json
 {